Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 He wasn’t gone long.
 They knocked their bottles together and drank.

 "So… misfits."
 Julian said, settling in beside her again after taking a second to check on the fire.
-“You really hate Earth that much?”
+"You really hate Earth that much?"

 "I love Earth.
 It’s *people* I struggle with."
 Allison corrected him.